kavli-ntnu/MINI2P_toolbox/README.md

     c) P3–Miniscope assembly protocol.
 How to assemble a MINI2P microscope is described in this protocol.
 Assembly tutorial video can be found on the link: https://youtu.be/I0aYfi8GrIc.
 Protocol document will be provided soon.

     d) P4–System operation manual.
 This section includes guidance for software installation, and imaging with MINI2P system.
-Protocol document will be provided soon.
+This protocol document will be provided soon.

     e) P5–System performance test protocol.
 This section illustrates how to calibrate and characterize the MINI2P system.
-Protocol S5 will be provided soon.
+This protocol document will be provided soon.

 3) [Software](Software)